sallysooo/MATCHA_w0r1d/README.md

 # 🍵MATCHA_w0r1d!
-Misc CTF wargame presented at `The 31st PoC Hacking Camp`
+Misc CTF wargame presented at **The 31st PoC Hacking Camp**
 > Share your most photogenic matcha dessert creations — from cakes to parfaits, ice creams to lattes — and celebrate the harmony of taste and aesthetics.
-By the way, you may find a secret SPY in this contest...
+By the way, there may be a secret SPY hiding in this contest...
 <img width="1900" height="938" alt="Image" src="https://github.com/user-attachments/assets/6cf79bda-b459-4211-8844-37661d539efe" />

 ---

 ## Main Vulnerabilities
 - Pickle deserialization vulnerability
-- LLM prompt injection-alike (implemented as rule-based)
+- Prompt injection-style logic (rule-based, no real LLM)
-- Remote code execution(RCE) exploit
+- Remote code execution(RCE)
 - File upload vulnerability
-- and some Miscellaneous tricks hidden everywhere...
+- ...and some Miscellaneous tricks hidden throughout

 ---

 ## Scenario
-### 1. Ask MATCHA bot — steal the **SECRET**.
+### 1. Ask MATCHA bot — Steal the **SECRET**.
-> This is prompt injection-alike system, which you can just inject keyword "ignore" in the prompt to get the key.
-(It's implemented with just a simple hard-coding, not with the actual openai API since it was realistically impossible in the CTF environment.)
+> This is prompt injection-style system.
+You can simply inject keyword `"ignore"` into your prompt to extract the secret key.
+> *(Note: It's implemented using simple hardcoded logic, not the actual OpenAI API, due to practical constraints in the CTF environment.)*

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9257c097-292f-4160-9840-8155d593df90" width="32%" />